 - Better low-light sensitivity: Requires less light for good images (2.4 stops ISO advantage).

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More heavily discounted: Has been on the market for longer (launched in September 2012).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 II:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 II:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.